Evolis3d/PhotoLayout/README.md

 * * *

 **PhotoLayout** is a set of tools (probably more than one script) that will export your current PSD document to a custom import Unity C# script.
+This script is really a code generator, a custom editor tool that will generate a nested Canvas, filled with all its children.

 **Important:** THIS SCRIPT WON'T GENERATE YOUR GRAPHICS.
 YOU STILL NEED TO EXPORT THEM.